SOVIET BLITZKRIEG KNOCKS GERMANS OFF BALANCE

 On this date in 1944 along a 450-mile front some 2.4 million Soviet frontline and support troops, 5,200 tanks, and 5,300 aircraft smashed through German lines in present-day Belarus (White Russia and Belorussia in some earlier sources).
 Sabotage of rail networks and bridges by guerrillas several days before June 23 impeded German movement of ammunition, food, and reinforcements to the German-Soviet front.

 The full weight of the Soviet attack came on the third anniversary of the German invasion of the Soviet Union (Operation Barbarossa), when Germans had poured into Russia, in the words of one Soviet citizen, “marching and singing, whistling and spitting.”
 Three German armies—Third Panzer, Fourth, and Ninth, whose frontline numbers approached a half-million men—each lost a majority of their strength after Adolf Hitler gave his customary “no retreat” orders.
 The year before commanders had used this proven and effective countermeasure to massed Soviet attacks; namely, falling back to second-line positions so that Soviet artillery shells fell on emptied locations that sucked Red Army infantrymen and armor into German killing fields.
-In 1944 German units were so severely depleted in terms of manpower and equipment that such defensive tactics were out of the question.
+By mid-1944, however, German units were so hollowed out in terms of manpower and equipment that such defensive tactics were out of the question.

 The initial target of the Soviet blitzkrieg, Minsk, capital of Belarus, was captured on July 3.
 Operation Bagration, named for Gen. Piotr Bagration, a storied general who had fought Napoleon in 1812, produced a major crisis for the Wehrmacht (German armed forces), incapable now of defending broad fronts, and demonstrated just how much the Soviet army and air force had learned in two years.
 German Army Group Center was virtually wiped out, losing over 300,000 men in 22 divisions; Army Group North on the Baltic coast was for the most part isolated, to be exterminated later at leisure; and the Soviet advance had almost reached East Prussia, all within five weeks.
 German casualties for all three Army groups on the Eastern Front, which included a large proportion of Luftwaffe field units, security troops, Hungarian and Slovak divisions, and Volksdeutsche (ethnic Germans from the occupied territories), were close to 400,000.